telossphere/odins-eye/README.md

 ### Grafana Dashboards

 Access Grafana at http://localhost:3001 with credentials `admin/admin`.
-Pre-configured dashboards include:

-- System metrics
-- GPU utilization
-- Container performance
+The platform includes:

-- Application metrics
+- **Pre-configured Prometheus datasource** for metrics collection
+- **Basic monitoring infrastructure** ready for dashboard creation
+- **System metrics** available from Node Exporter
+- **Container metrics** from Docker
+- **Application metrics** from the main application

+**Note**: While the monitoring infrastructure is pre-configured, you'll need to create custom dashboards in Grafana to visualize the metrics.
+The platform provides the data sources and metrics collection, but dashboard creation is left to the user.

 ### GPU Monitoring